amar-iitism/Spoj-solution/README.md

-It's a list of all the SPOJ's problem which i have solved
+It's a list of all the SPOJ's problems which i have solved.